abhay-kum/psc_ari_ev/README.md

 - postfix_eval.py : Postfix Evaluation

 - example : client send the data:5 + 6 (please mentained the space between the char so that it can split into)

+ ***Note The above python program is written in python2.7